The Ultimate Guide to Credit Cards

 • Credit limit: Experian reports that the average first credit card limit is about $1,800.
 Try to limit your monthly credit usage to 30% of your limit — in this example, below $540.
 This will keep your credit utilization rate low, which will improve your credit score.

-If you’re worried about paying bills on time, seek a card with a low annual percentage rate.
-If you don’t think you can control your credit card spending, get a secured card.
+If you’re concerned about paying bills on time, look for a card with a low annual percentage rate.
+If you think controlling your credit card spending might be tough, consider getting a secured card.

 Creditors will look for a steady, verifiable income, so be sure you earn enough to repay the balance.
 If you’re under age 21, federal law requires you have an income before being approved for a credit card without a cosigner.